steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 Another approach is the Lightweight Request for Comment (RFC)/Design Document (DD) approach.
 The approach is sometimes called Lightweight RFC and sometimes DD approach.
-It has been mentioned in the ThoughWorks Tech Radar Vol. 24 trial area as Lightweight RFC approach in {% cite ThoughtWorks2021 %} as well as in {% cite Ubl2020 %}, {% cite Winters2020 %}, {% cite Orosz2020 %}, {% cite Orosz2021 %}, {% cite Zimmermann2019 %}, {% cite Gonchar2020 %}, and {% cite Mozilla2020 %} from the perspectives of different organizations using different names.
+For example, it has been mentioned in the ThoughWorks Tech Radar Vol. 24 trial area as Lightweight RFC approach {% cite ThoughtWorks2021 %}.
+Ubl {% cite Ubl2020 %} and Winters {% cite Winters2020 %} call it DD approach, while Orosz uses both names in {% cite Orosz2020 %} and {% cite Orosz2021 %}.
+Further authors describe the approach from the perspectives of different organizations using slightly different names such as RFCs {% cite Zimmermann2019 %}, Lightweight RFC {% cite Gonchar2020 %}, or RFC Process {% cite Mozilla2020 %}.

-Essentially, the Lightweight RFC/DD approach is about writing a DD as the review artifact, sharing this document across the organization in some way, and discussing as well as improving the DD - and the system in design - together with the reviewers.
+Essentially, the Lightweight RFC/DD approach is about writing a DD as the review artifact, sharing this document across the organization, and discussing as well as improving the DD - and the system in design - together with the reviewers.
 It is a more informal way of documenting software architecture at a certain point in time {% cite Ubl2020 %} - originally, considered for the design phase but can be applied to any rework of architectural aspects (solution idea) before the actual (code) work is done.

 The Lightweight RFC/DD approach is called differently by various authors - sometimes called Lightweight RFC (or only RFC) and sometimes DD approach.